How to watch the 2021 Women’s British Open: Australian TV Schedule | Australian Senior Golfer

 Australia’s challenge will be led by our recent major winners in Minjee Lee and Hannah Green.
 Lee will be looking to claim back-to-back majors after her victory at last month’s Evian Championship in France but along with Green didn’t have the best of preparations when they both missed the cut at the Scottish Open last week.
 Fellow Aussie Whitney Hillier did fire at that event with her T15 performance earning her a tee time in Carnoustie.

-At her pre -tournament media conference at Carnoustie, the 24 year old Green admitted it had been difficult coming from the heat (and hype) of the Tokyo Olympics to a very windy and chilly Scottish Women’s Open.
+At her pre -tournament media conference in Carnoustie, the 24 year old Green admitted it had been difficult coming from the heat (and hype) of the Tokyo Olympics to a very windy and chilly Scottish Women’s Open.
 But the 2019 Women’s PGA Championship winner said having the weekend off last week might be a blessing in disguise as she was feeling very fresh coming into a week where she will challenge for her second major title.

+Other Aussies contesting the title include Stephanie Kyriacou, currently second on the Ladies European Tour Order of Merit, LPGA regulars Sarah Kemp, Katherine Kirk and Su Oh, and boom amateur Kirsten Rudgeley, a Perth protégé of Green, who has had a outstanding British summer that includes victories at the Helen Holm Women’s Scottish Open Championship and the English Amateur Championship.

 AIG Women’s Open 2021 Australian TV Times